devopsdojoconsortium/dojoconsortium.org/content/en/docs/workflow-management/limiting-wip.md

 - Has this work been in progress for too long?
 - Is this work blocked from progressing?
 - Have we reached our WIP limit?

 ---

-## Value

-As a team, we want to limit our WIP, so that we may deliver the most valuable thing first.

----

-## Acceptance Criteria

-- Set a WIP limit within reason and follow it shamelessly.
-- Work on one thing at a time.

----